subugoe/hoaddata/README.md

 ### Article-level data

-- `?cr_olax_inst`: Article-level affiliation data from first authors as obtained from OpenAlex.
+- `?cc_openalex_inst`: Article-level affiliation data from first authors as obtained from OpenAlex.
+Covers only open access articles under a Creative Commons license in a hybrid journal.

 ## Data gathering